HLRichardson-Git/Gestalt/CONTRIBUTING.md

         sum += i;
     }
     ```
 * **Comments** should use `//` for a single-line comment and `/* */` for multi-line comments with a `*` on each line.
-Do not use comments to describe everything, if you are writing a comment first ask if you can rewrite variable names to explain a operation.
+Do not use comments to describe everything, if you are writing a comment first ask if you can rewrite variable names to explain an operation.
-* **Avoid magic numbers** by using named constants instead of raw literals to improved code readability.
+* **Avoid magic numbers** by using named constants instead of raw literals to improve code readability.
 * **Error handling** should always be considered.
 * **Use standard library** when able to, adding additional dependencies should be rare.
 * **Naming** should be clear and explicit. **BUT** if you are implementing a standard algorithm, then the names of variables of the standard shall be used.